thorungb/ku-polls/README.md

    ```
    If you get a message that the port is unavailable, then run the server on a different port (1024 thru 65535) such as:
    ```
-   python3 manage.py runserver 12345
+   python manage.py runserver 12345
    ```

-3. In a web browser, navigate to <http://localhost:8000>
+2. In a web browser, navigate to <http://localhost:8000>

-4. To stop the server, press CTRL-C in the terminal window.
+3. To stop the server, press CTRL-C in the terminal window.
 Exit the virtual environment by closing the window or by typing:
    ```
    deactivate
    ```